-- Any item that is dirty, musty, mildewed, or otherwise in poor condition, unless it is meant for the Hudson History Room & focuses on the history of Hudson - Books or audiovisual materials over 20 years old unless they are intended for the Hudson History Room and concern the history of Hudson specifically - Encyclopedias of any kind or on any subject, regardless of the date of publication - Textbooks of any kind - Reader's Digest Condensed books, regardless of the date of publication
+- Any item that is dirty, musty, mildewed, or otherwise in poor condition, unless it is meant for the Hudson History Room and focuses on the history of Hudson - Books or audiovisual materials over 10 years old unless they are intended for the Hudson History Room and concern the history of Hudson specifically - Encyclopedias of any kind or on any subject, regardless of the date of publication - Textbooks of any kind

+- Reader's Digest Condensed books, regardless of the date of publication

 - Workbooks

 - Items oriented toward business or academic use, rather than for the layperson

 - VHS tapes

 - Ex-library items

 - Books on cassette

 - Music CDs not in their original cases

+- Magazines, regardless of age

 - Any stationery items

-In addition, the director will review all donations and use them as best fits the needs of the library in accordance with the collection development policy.
+In addition, the director and/or youth services manager will review all donations and use them as best fits the needs of the library in accordance with the collection development policy.
 The library board also retains the right to weed donated items as necessary without contacting the donor.